Straight to the Point

 Why We're the Experts

-- Riddley Gemperlein-Schirm is the associate commerce editorial director for Serious Eats.
+- Riddley Gemperlein-Schirm is the associate editorial director for Serious Eats.
 She's been with the site since 2021 and has been testing gear professionally for more than six years.

-- For this review, we tested eight Traeger grills, putting them through the wringer by using them to not only smoke chicken wings and pork butt but also to grill flank steak and even bake a pizza.
+- For this review, we tested nine Traeger grills, putting them through the wringer by using them to not only smoke chicken wings and pork butt but also to grill flank steak and even bake a pizza.
 We've also been long-term testing the Ironwood XL, which one of our editors owns.